 Max and his dad, Smitty, own MoKAYA, on Wealthy Street in Grand Rapids.
 They believe in supporting the community, the finest ingredients and local partnerships.
 We were amused to find truffles created with local beers in a gift set!
 Yet I couldn’t resist creating my own box of six unique flavor combinations to try, like Jalapeño Jelly with Rosemary Lime and Thai Basil Black Pepper.

 If you’re craving something a little less adventurous try a homemade chocolate covered Oreo or a crunchy Peanut Butter Cup.
 Even their milk chocolate peanut butter paste is created in house!
 (And it’s one of the best chocolates I’ve ever tasted with bits of crunch and salty goodness wrapped inside the silky goodness of smooth peanut butter.)
-And thank you to Rachel Off Duty for modeling, holding the peanut butter cup!

 During summer enjoy an added bonus: their outdoor patio.
 It’s within eyesight of a colorful outdoor wall mural I couldn’t take my eyes off of.
 Try visiting on Thursdays when they also have live music and munching on their Marcona Almonds and Crispy Chickpeas snacks!